-The Basic Clinical Nursing Care (BCNC) programme has already been fully completed in four sites in South Sudan: Maban, Old Fangak, Lankien, Malakal and Boma, where over 200 healthcare providers received their competence certificates.
-The BCNC is currently under implementation in Ulang, and it will start being rolled out in Kajo Keji as well.
+The Basic Clinical Nursing Care (BCNC) programme has already been fully completed in five sites in South Sudan: Maban, Old Fangak, Lankien, Malakal and Boma, where over 200 healthcare providers received their competence certificates.
+The BCNC is currently under implementation in Ulang and in Kajo-Keji.
+The Midwifery Clinical Care training programme is being rolled out in Old Fangak.

 The Academy reached an agreement with the Ministry of Health to have the Nursing & Midwifery Programme recognised as a Continuous Professional Development programme with a title of auxiliary nursing for the lower cadre nurses.